codentell/cwc-data-course/content/12-nosql-databases/activities/day-01/02-mongo-class.md

 ## A. Use the command line to create a classDB database.

-* Insert entries for  yourself and other students within a collection called `classroom`.
+* Insert entries for  yourself and others within a collection called `classroom`.
 Each document should have:

 1. A field of name with the person's name.
 2. A field of the person's favorite Python library, e.g. pandas.